board707/DMD_STM32/README.md

 Example videos
 --------------
-* Using of dual buffereng to show fixed and scrolling text [https://youtu.be/DoOcfGb0PLw](https://youtu.be/DoOcfGb0PLw)
+* Using of dual buffering to show fixed and scrolling text [https://youtu.be/DoOcfGb0PLw](https://youtu.be/DoOcfGb0PLw)
 * Multicolor fixed and scrolling text [https://youtu.be/lw87UqoO50E](https://youtu.be/lw87UqoO50E)
-* [Some other videos](https://github.com/board707/DMD_STM32/tree/old-V1#example-videos) are avaliable at the page of old version of library.
+* [Some other videos](https://github.com/board707/DMD_STM32/tree/old-V1#example-videos) are available at the page of old version of library.

 Adapters
 --------